hadronized/strongly-typed-thoughts.net/media/blog/rust-doc-feature-problem.md

   - Constants.
   - Functions and macros.
   - Traits along with their associated types / constants and methods.
-  - Trait impls (think of how useful the documentation of a `impl Default` can be!).
+  - Trait impls (think of how useful the documentation of an `impl Default` can be!).
   - Modules.

 Now, if you are writing something that is private to a crate that you plan to release, think about